The-DevSec-Blueprint/dsb-digest/bp_kickstart_devsecops_career_4_certifications.md

 ### What You'll Learn

-The certification dive into general security concepts, teaches you about different cyber threats and how to mitigate them, and covers security operations and architecture.
-It delves into vulnerability management techniques and gives insights into security program management.
+This certification dives deeply into general security concepts and teaches you about different cyber threats and how to mitigate them.
+In addition, it covers security operations and architecture and delves into vulnerability management techniques and gives insights into security program management.

 ![Skills You'll Learn](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/kickstart_devsecops_career_4_certifications/sec+_skills_to_learn.png align="center")